60mm Round Axle is made in Australia and rated to a maximum of 3t

 Identifying Bearing Combinations

 You will also need to identify your bearing combination which can be done by pulling off a hub and bearings and locating the number laser engraved onto the bearing.
-You will require both the inner and the outer bearing number.
+You will require both the inner and the outer bearing numbers.